 Officers

 Section 1.
-The officers of the corporation shall be Chair, Vice Chair, Secretary, and Treasurer.
+The officers of the corporation shall be Chair, Vice Chair, Secretary, Treasurer, and Immediate past Chair.

 Section 2.
-The officers shall be elected by the Board of Trustees at the first meeting of the Board following the Annual Meeting.
-Each officer shall hold office for a term of one (1) year.
+The officers are recommended by the Board Chair to the Board and then shall be elected by the Board of Trustees at the first meeting of the Board following the Annual Meeting.
+Each officer shall hold office for a term of up to two (2) years at the beginning of the fiscal year.
 Officers of the corporation may serve no more than two (2) consecutive terms.

 Section 3.
 A vacancy in any office shall be filled for the unexpired term by vote of the Board of Trustees.
 In case of a vacancy in the office of the Chair, the Vice Chair shall serve notice of meeting for the election.